Shawn Brown (soccer): Early career

 Brown began playing with the Toronto-based Serbian White Eagles in the interprovincial Canadian Soccer League in 2010.
-After a single season with the Serbs, he signed with expansion franchise Mississauga Eagles.
+After a single season with the Serbs, he signed with the expansion franchise Mississauga Eagles.
 He would record his first goal for the club on June 17, 2011, against London City.
 The Eagles would successfully secure a postseason berth by finishing seventh in the First Division.
 Brown would feature in the opening round of the playoffs where Mississauga was eliminated from the competition by Toronto Croatia.

 In 2012, he would sign with the newly promoted SC Waterloo Region.
 The club narrowly failed in clinching a playoff berth after finishing ninth in the division with a single-point difference.
 He re-signed with Waterloo for the 2013 season.
 The club would secure a postseason berth by finishing fifth in the First Division.
 He participated in the CSL Championship final where Waterloo defeated divisional champions Kingston FC for the title.
 After the conclusion of the Bosnian football season, he returned to Waterloo for the summer of 2014 but would be loaned out to Toronto Croatia for the majority of the season.